AmitTurner/Angular-reactive-dynamic-forms-builder/README.md

 the mongoDB server is on the cloud (atlas mongoDB) so it will automatically connect, fetch and get info from it.

 for any further question you can get me by email: amitur91@gmail.com

+*If you see the 'potential security vulnerability', please ignore it. it is a known problem in angular about to be fixed by them further in the future.